MKLab-ITI/pygrank/documentation/measures.md

 ### <kbd>Supervised</kbd> SpearmanCorrelation

 Computes the Spearman correlation coefficient between given and known scores.
 The constructor initializes the supervised measure with desired graph signal outcomes.

 Args:
  * *known_scores:* The desired graph signal outcomes.
+ * *exclude:* Optional.
+An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
+If None (default) the measure is evaluated on all graph nodes.
+You can safely set the `self.exclude` property at any time to alter this original value.
+Prefer using this behavior to avoid overfitting measure assessments.

+### <kbd>Supervised</kbd> TPR

+Wrapper for sklearn.metrics.auc evaluation.
+The constructor initializes the supervised measure with desired graph signal outcomes.

+Args:
+ * *known_scores:* The desired graph signal outcomes.